Guidelines for Human Embryonic and Induced Pluripotent Stem Cells

 - iPSCs made by a NIH Core facility (e.g., NHLBI) may also require an MTA for transfer of cells to you.
 This is for tracking purposes.

-- Derivation of iPSCs from patient, volunteer, or repository samples*, either by an NIH investigator or by an outside entity/commercial source, must have either OHSRP or IRB Approval.
-Provide an approved NIH IRB protocol number or determination number in addition to the other documents.
+- Derivation of iPSCs from patient, volunteer, or samples collected at NIH and held in our repository, when linked to identifiers accessible to the NIH investigator, must have IRB approval.
+Provide an approved IRB protocol number in addition to the other documents.

 - All iPSCs that are generated within the IRP or under contract to be used for in vitro experiments or in animals using recombinant DNA technology must also be reviewed and approved by the Institutional Biosafety Committee.
 The cells you will get back may be considered recombinant materials and need to be registered.
 Include the IBC number and approval/registration date.
 If you have any questions contact the Institutional Biosafety Officer, Richard Baumann (301-496-2960).